 After setting the satellites in orbit, their positions should be tracked with sufficient precision to account for their motion and added time delays.
 Additionally, it will be important to track disruptions to the network (e.g. a satellite being perturbed by a planet or colliding with an asteroid).
 Disruptions to one or a few elements will not necessarily prevent GW detection since the signals detected by the other satellites remain correlated.
 If further analyses reveal that this is an important concern, the detector can be designed with a redundantly large number of satellites.

 To first approximation, clock synchronization should not play an important role in the functioning of APTA.
-Regular PTAs are of course not synchronized clocks, and have already been proven successful by relying on the long-term timing precision of the individual pulsars.
-Still, in general, significant time precision losses may happen in the process of time transfer (see e.g.~\cite{2023Natur.618..721C}).
+Surely, regular PTAs are not synchronized clocks, and have already been proven successful by relying on the long-term timing precision of the individual pulsars.
+Nevertheless, characterizing the stationarity of the clock signal is important, especially in space, which is not a controlled environment.
+Besides the internal characteristics of the clocks, the environment also needs to be monitored.
+The fundamental capacity to compare satellite clocks to a reference and to each other at the reception station can also reveal unmodeled glitches of the space environment.
+In general, significant time precision losses may happen in the process of time transfer (see e.g. \cite{2023Natur.618..721C}).
 Preserving, transferring, and utilizing the satellite clocks' precision is also mission-critical for success.
 Therefore, the generation of the electromagnetic pulses and their locking to the clock should preserve the accuracy of the time reference.
-This can be done with state-of-the-art frequency comb technology \cite{udem2002optical, diddams2020optical}.
-Additionally, the pulses' phase information and intensity must not degrade sufficiently during their travel to compromise the recovery of the timing information.
-The multi-beam detection scheme at the central location must also preserve the mission-critical relative timing information.
+This can be done with state-of-the-art frequency comb technology \citep{udem2002optical, diddams2020optical}.
+Additionally, the pulses' phase information and intensity must not degrade sufficiently during their travel as to compromise the recovery of the timing information.
+The multi-beam detection scheme at the receiver location must also preserve the mission-critical relative timing information.
 Each of these interwoven problems will require its own individual technical analysis as the required clock accuracy only sets the performance specifications of the downstream systems engineering.